wesnoth/wesnoth/projectfiles/CodeBlocks/libraries.md

 * http://www.boost.org/users/download/
 * http://www.zlib.net/

- Open `cmd`, go to the boost directory and type (with the correct paths of the other two libraries):
+Open `cmd`, go to the Boost directory and type (with the correct paths of the other two libraries):
  ```
 bootstrap gcc
 ```